-To assist in the execution of its responsibilities, the Board has established an Audit, Risk and Compliance Committee and a Remuneration and Nomination Committee.
+To assist in the execution of its responsibilities, the Board has established an Audit Committee, Risk and Compliance Committee and a Remuneration and Nomination Committee and such other ad hoc committees as are deemed necessary to discharge the responsibilities of the Board.
 These committees have written mandates and operating procedures, which are reviewed on a regular basis.
 The Board has also established a framework for the management of the Company including a system of internal control, an enterprise risk management framework and the establishment of appropriate ethical standards.

-The full Board currently holds scheduled meetings each year, 10-14 per annum, plus strategy meetings and any extraordinary meetings at such other times as may be necessary to address any specific significant matters that may arise.
+The full Board currently holds 8 scheduled meetings each year, plus strategy meetings and any extraordinary meetings at such other times as may be necessary to address any specific significant matters that may arise.
 The Board Charter requires the full Board to meet at least once per year to review the performance of the directors, committees, and senior executives, as well as, the relationship between the Board and management and matters of general corporate governance.

-The agenda for Board meetings is prepared in conjunction with the Chairperson, Managing Director and Company Secretary.
+The agenda for Board meetings is prepared in conjunction with the Chairman, Managing Director and Company Secretary.
 Standing items include the divisional report, finance report, strategic matters, governance, compliance and continuous disclosure.
 Submissions are circulated in advance.
 Executives are regularly involved in Board discussions and directors have other opportunities, including visits to business operations, for contact with a wider group of employees.